Varanasi (film): Filming

-In September 2024, it was reported that Rajamouli would firstly prioritize sequences which would need VFX when filming, due to the film reportedly featuring multiple VFX-based action sequences, Principal photography was initially reported to commence from 2024, but instead commenced on 2 February 2025 in Hyderabad.
-Babu, along with Chopra, were both present during the schedule.
-To avoid leaks of the project, Rajamouli enforced non-disclosure agreement (NDA) for the cast and crew, while also banning mobile phones at the set.
+In September 2024, it was reported that Rajamouli would firstly prioritize sequences which would need VFX when filming, due to the film reportedly featuring multiple VFX-based action sequences.
+Principal photography was initially reported to commence in 2024, but finally commenced on 2 February 2025 in Hyderabad.
+Babu and Chopra were both present during the schedule.
+To avoid leaks of the project, Rajamouli enforced a non-disclosure agreement for the cast and crew, while also banning mobile phones on sets.
 Chopra resumed filming her portions in early February after attending her brother’s wedding.
-After completing the schedule in Hyderabad, reports claimed that the makers would shoot the following schedule in Kenya.
-The portions in the schedule were completed filming by early March 2025.